heche-psb/fossiler/README.md

 **Age Justification:** The age of Takli Formation was suggested to be Upper Maastrichtian.
 Thus, we used the age 72.3 - 66.0 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

+:leaves: **${\text{\color{green} Fossil \ No.29}}$**

+**Brief Desription:** The oldest fossil found in Malvales.

+**Age Bounds:** 113.0-100.5.

+**Taxon & Specimen & Rock:** *Sterculia towneri*, macrofossils, 773 Hill Gould & Shattuck, Cheyenne Sandstone Formation, Kiowa County, Kansas, Cretaceous of the United States.

+**Phylogenetic Justification:** (Berry, 1922) reported the fossil *Sterculia towneri* and (Prasad, 2008) classified it to Sterculiaceae.

+**Age Justification:** The age of Cheyenne Sandstone Formation was estimated to be Albian.
+Thus, we used the age 113.0-100.5 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

+:microscope: **${\text{\color{green} Fossil \ No.30}}$**

+**Brief Desription:** The oldest fossil found in Brassicales.

+**Age Bounds:** 66.0 - 61.6 mya.

+**Taxon & Specimen & Rock:** *Akania sp.* ,leaf species MPEF-Pb-2020, Palacio de los Loros 2, Salamanca Formation, Paleocene of Argentina.

+**Phylogenetic Justification:** (Iglesias et al., 2007) reported and identified the leaf fossil of *Akania sp.* by its morphology.
+(Wilf et al., 2005) adopted its phylogenetic assignment to Akaniaceae.

+**Age Justification:** The Salamanca Formation is generally assigned to the Danian stage, based on forami nif era and ostracoda from the northern and eastern parts of the basin (Méndez, 1966; Bertels, 1975).
+Specifically, the foraminifera species present, including *Globanomalina* (*Turborotalia*) *compressa* and *Globoconusa daubjergensis*, reliably indicate an upper Danian age (zone P1c) for the marine Salamanca (Olsson et al., 1999).
+The Palacio de los Loros megafloras locally overlie the marine Salamanca while underlie the Banco Negro Inferior, can thus be well constrained to an age near the Danian-Selandian boundary.
+We used the age 66.0 - 61.6 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

 ## References
+A. Iglesias, P. Wilf, K. R. Johnson, A. B. Zamuner, N. R. Cúneo and S. D. Matheos.
+(2007).
+A Paleocene lowland macroflora from Patagonia reveals signifcantly greater richness than North American analogs.
+Geology 35(10): 947-950.

 Barreda VD, Cúneo NR, Wilf P, Currano ED, Scasso RA, et al. (2012) Cretaceous/Paleogene Floral Turnover in Patagonia: Drop in Diversity, Low Extinction, and a Classopollis Spike.
 PLOS ONE, 7(12): e52455.

 Bell, W. A. (1949).
 Uppermost Cretaceous and Paleocene floras of western Alberta.
 Bulletin, Geological Survey of Canada, 13: 1–231.

+Bertels, A., (1975).
+Bioestratigrafía del Paleógeno en la República Argentina: Revista Española de Micropaleontología, v.
+7, p.
+429–450.

 Brenner, G.J.
 (1963).
 The spores and pollen of the Potomac Group of Maryland.
 Maryland Department of Geology, Mines and Water Resources, 27: 215.